 - "My Atonement", "Christ Passion" , "Agent Orange", "Magic Dragon" and "Capture the Flag" clock at around 6 minutes.

-- I Am the Band: Tom Angelripper basically defines the band.
+- I Am the Band: Tom Angelripper is the main songwriter and only constant member, and only founding member since 1984.

-- I Love the Smell of X in the Morning: The song Napalm in the Morning begins with Colonel Kilgore of Apocalypse Now fame saying that famous quote.
+- I Love the Smell of X in the Morning: The song Napalm in the Morning begins with Colonel Kilgore of Apocalypse Now saying the famous quote.

-- Lead Bassist: Tom is a type A, B, and a C, being a highly skilled bassist as well as the vocalist and songwriter.
+- Lead Bassist: Tom is the first three types, being a highly skilled bassist as well as the vocalist, songwriter and only constant songwriter.

-- Mascot: Knarrenheinz, a soldier wearing a gas mask.
+- Metal Band Mascot: Knarrenheinz, a soldier wearing a gas mask.

 - Miniscule Rocking: Sometimes, mostly on Get What You Deserve - only four songs are longer than three minutes on that one.